iCliniq Logo

 Welcome to icliniq.com.

 Thanks for choosing this platform.
 I can understand your concern.
-As per your query, you have white scaling on side of your tongue and slightly on top of your tongue.
-Since you have tested negative for candidiasis/thrush (fungal growth) next possibilities are lichen planus and psoriasis.
+As per your query, you have white scaling on the side of your tongue and slightly on top of your tongue.
+Since you have tested negative for candidiasis or thrush (fungal growth) next possibilities are lichen planus and psoriasis.
 It can be leukoplakia also but chances are less.
-Because leukoplakia is non scrapable and it does not go away by its own.
-Without examination it is difficult to tell.
-So, I will suggest you to consult a dermatologist or specialist in oral medicine and radiology for physical evaluation of your lesion.
+Because leukoplakia does not go away on its own.
+Without examination, it is difficult to tell.
+So, I suggest you consult a dermatologist or specialist in oral medicine and radiology for a physical evaluation of your lesion.

 Patient's Query